Protozoan infection

 Protozoan infections are parasitic diseases caused by organisms formerly classified in the kingdom Protozoa.
 These organisms are now classified in the supergroups Excavata, Amoebozoa, Harosa (SAR supergroup), and Archaeplastida.
-They are usually contracted by either an insect vector or by contact with an infected substance or surface.
+Species classified as "protozoa" are eukaryotic organisms that are usually unicellular and motile, but they are not closely related to one another.
+While the terms protozoan and protist are usually discouraged in modern biosciences, this terminology is still encountered in medicine due to the conservative character of medical classification and the necessity of classifying organisms based on morphology.

-Protozoan infections are responsible for diseases that affect many different types of organisms, including plants, animals, and some marine life.
+Protozoan infections are usually transmitted either by an insect vector or by contact with an infected substance or surface.
+Protozoans are responsible for diseases affecting a wide range of organisms, including plants, animals, and some marine life.
 Many of the most prevalent and deadly human diseases are caused by a protozoan infection, including African sleeping sickness, amoebic dysentery, and malaria.